zacharyr0th/website/public/articles/self-custody-part-1.md

 Each character of the wallet address, aka public key, is connected to your private key, and if you send digital assets to the wrong wallet address, you will likely be unable to recover them.
 Wallet designers are continually addressing this issue.
 If these long alphanumerics are overly intimidating, there's always the option to utilize a custodial wallet at a centralized crypto exchange (like FTX or Coinbase) rather than a non-custodial one (like Solflare or Metamask).

 Many wallets have built-in address books, so you won't need to copy and paste a public key every time.
 Most mainstream crypto exchanges also support this feature.
 The primary risk of utilizing a non-custodial wallet is either losing your private key or mnemonic/recovery phrase or stealing it.
-It is crucial to keep a copy of each of those written down and stored safely.
+It is important to keep a copy of each of those written down and stored safely.
 Some people etch it into fireproof, "bullet-proof" steel.

 Don't take a video for social media and accidentally leave your phrase visible in the background.
 Don't click on any suspicious-looking links—they could be phishing attempts that drain your wallet.
 This happened to Seth Green, who played Dr. Evil's son in the Austin Powers movie trilogy.